Mongrels (TV series): Recording

 The show was originally entitled We Are Mongrels, but the title had to be changed for two reasons: one was that the title was too similar to another BBC Three comedy show, We Are Klang.
 The other is that none of the characters were mongrels.
 Therefore, new suggestions were called for.
 Rejected titles included I, Nelson; Humans!
 Everywhere!; Undergrowth and Never Been Stroked.
 The last of these titles was rejected after one of the show's additional writers, Danielle Ward; "said it sounded like 'a makeover show for virgins'."
 During this time the crew referred to the show as Mongrels and it eventually became the show's title.

 When writing for Vince the writers blanked out all of the characters swearing like it is done on the show, but when it came to recording the programme the swear words had to be put in for Kaye to read them.
 During read-throughs of the scripts, a toy horn was honked whenever Kaye swore to give an idea of what it would sound like during the programme.

 The show also aims to be environmentally friendly in its production.
 A report from the BBC's in-house publication Ariel: "From reusable water bottles filled from tanks of tap water to double-sided scripts, Mongrels is aiming to be the most sustainable production at the BBC."
 The production team also use reusable or compostable cutlery in their canteen, reducing any future merchandise packaging to just a barcode, and replacing conventional lighting with fluorescent tube lights.
 This last move reduced the electricity bill for the second series by a third, saving £500 a week.

 Cancellation

-On 18 January 2012, Tetsell revealed on Twitter that Mongrels had been cancelled, saying: "we've all been sacked now".
+On January 18, 2012, Dan Tetsell revealed on Twitter that Mongrels had been cancelled, saying: "we've all been sacked now".

 Miller posted another, longer message online saying: